As can be seen from the Market trend,

 A widespread problem in the Market is that the companies that claim to develop Disruptive Innovation is that they do not understand that they must adopt a radically new Business model (of having to redefine Value proposition, Sector of market, etc …).

 For this reason they end up developing a “Hybrid Innovation” Disruptive/Sustaining innovation which, even in the case in which the Marketers initially manage to sell the product, is unable to maintain the success achieved over time.

-Why a Hybrid Innovation system cannot work
+Why a Hybrid Innovation system cannot work (the operating Principles)

 The problem of “Hybrid Innovation” Disruptive/Sustaining innovation consists substantially in the fact that

 the two forms of innovation